davemm0/Pictura/README.md

 3. Size & Perormances: The size of your scene and how denily populated it is can affect performances, especially for players with lower-end computers and playiing on mobile devices.
 Make sure to checkperformances in check when building yuor scene, by checking the "Stats" Windows in your game view.
 As a general rule of thumb, you should aim for under 2M triangles and 10k batches, but this varies depending on the nature of the objects and complexity of the materials, as well as many other factors.
 Keep an eye on it!
 4. Animations: Animations can be created and added to the scene.
 5. Lights: You can add lights to your level, but beware that lights can have a significant impact on performances, especially if they have a wide area and cast shadows.
+6. Project: The Sample Project is already setup properly with the correct tags and layers.
+Do not touch these, as they are very important for pictura to interpretthe game properly.
+Even the order is important.
-6. Scripts: You *cannot* include any scripts in a level, or Pictura will crash.
+7. Scripts: You *cannot* include any scripts in a level, or Pictura will crash.
 The only exception is the "PointOfInterest" script that you can add to our scene.

 ## Where can I find Assets & 3D Models?
 There are many places where you can find free assets, 3D models and animatinos to add to your scene.
 You will want to download files in the .fbx format to import them into Unity.